pingcap/docs/system-variables.md

 - Type: Float
 - Default value: `-1`
 - Range: `[-1, 1]`
-- This variable is used to influence the estimated number of rows for an index that matches the SQL statement `ORDER BY` when there are `ORDER BY` and `LIMIT` clauses with filter conditions that are not covered by the index.
+- This variable controls the estimated number of rows for an index that matches the SQL statement `ORDER BY` when there are `ORDER BY` and `LIMIT` clauses in a SQL statement, but does not cover some filter conditions.
 - This addresses the same query patterns as the system variable [tidb_opt_ordering_index_selectivity_threshold](#tidb_opt_ordering_index_selectivity_threshold-new-in-v700).
 - It differs in implementation by applying a ratio or percentage of the possible range that the qualified rows will be found.
-- Value `-1` (default) and any other value below zero disables this ratio.
-Any value between `0` and `1` applies a ratio of 0% to 100% (for example, `0.5` = `50%`).
+- A value of `-1` (default) or less thabn `0` disables this ratio.
+Any value between `0` and `1` applies a ratio of 0% to 100% (for example, `0.5` corresponds to `50%`).
 - In the following examples, the table `t` has a total of 1,000,000 rows.
 The same query is used, but different values for `tidb_opt_ordering_index_selectivity_ratio` are used.
-The query in the example has a `WHERE` clause predicate that qualifies a small percentage of the rows (9000 out of 1,000,000).
-There is an index that supports the `ORDER BY a` (index `ia`), but the filtering on `b` does not appear in this index.
-Based upon the data distribution, the row matching the `WHERE` clause and `LIMIT 1` can be found as the 1st row accessed when scanning the non-filtering index, or at worst, after nearly all of the rows have been processed.
+The query in the example contains a `WHERE` clause predicate that qualifies a small percentage of the rows (9,000 out of 1,000,000).
+There is an index that supports the `ORDER BY a` (index `ia`), but the filter on `b` is not included in this index.
+Depending on the actual data distribution, the rows matching the `WHERE` clause and `LIMIT 1` might be found as the first row accessed when scanning the non-filtering index, or at worst, after nearly all of the rows have been processed.
-- An index hint is used in each example to demonstrate the impact on estRows.
-The impact on the final plan choice is dependent on the availability and cost of other plans.
+- Each example uses an index hint to demonstrate the impact on estRows.
+The final plan selection depends on the availability and cost of other plans.
 - The first example uses the default value `-1`, which uses the existing estimation formula.
-The default behavior is that a small percentage of the rows are estimated to be scanned before a row is found that qualifies from filtering outside of that index.
+By default, a small percentage of rows are scanned for estimation before the qualified rows are found.

     ```sql
     > SET SESSION tidb_opt_ordering_index_selectivity_ratio = -1;